CodeJoshCode/CloudPerformanceTesting/README.md

 results_file_location_nextcloud=nextcloud-folder-location
 TODO: examples

-3. Run the script and the results will appear in a file labeled with a unix timestamp of when the test ran.
+3. Run the script and the results will appear in a file labeled with the current date and time of when the test ran.

 That's all!
 My next steps are getting output options such as csv, command parameters to tweak the tests, and writing/testing scripts for other Operating Systems.